 Trend #2: Data enhances personalization and customization

 Localized and customized in-store experiences deepen the client brand connection.
-For example, Sephora announced it’ll launch 400 stores in 2020 focusing more on localized stores to give customers a more personalized experience closer to home.
-While, Lululemon’s NYC flagship store introduced ‘The Joinery’, allowing customers to curate their experience with customizable pants and leggings.
+Since 2020, Sephora has launched 400 focused, more localized stores to give customers a more personalized experience closer to home.
+Lululemon’s NYC flagship store introduced ‘The Joinery’, allowing customers to curate their experience with customizable pants and leggings.

-This year, retailers need to be more agile and responsive to customer behaviours and needs in order to increase customer loyalty and convert shoppers into buyers.
+This year, retailers need to be more agile and responsive to customer behaviors and needs in order to increase customer loyalty and convert shoppers into buyers.

 Trend #3: Digital and in-store convergence strengthens

-Converging digital and in-store experience is nothing new in retail, however, 2020 will see a stronger push towards creating a seamless omnichannel experience.
-With 73% of shoppers switching from channel to channel when shopping, retailers need to create seamless integrated experiences.
-Consumers demand their interactions with brands to be convenient and frictionless across all platforms: in-store visits, online purchases and social media communications.
+Converging the digital and in-store experience is nothing new in retail, since 2020 there has been a much stronger push towards creating a seamless omnichannel experience.
+With nearly 75% of shoppers switching from channel to channel when shopping, retailers need to create seamless integrated experiences.
+Consumers demand their interactions with brands to be convenient and frictionless across all platforms— in-store visits, online purchases and social media communications.

-Retailers will focus on quick, convenient and seamless transactions to complement online behaviour with the physical store experience.
+Retailers will focus on quick, convenient and seamless transactions to complement online behavior with the physical store experience.

 Trend #4: Direct to Consumer brands create long-term showroom models